tytydraco/meow_dart/README.md

 Meow uses a unique logging schema in order to show you information about the download concisely.

 ```
-|           A track has been identified.
 .
 A track has been skipped.
 ^           A track has been downloaded.
+!
+A track cannot be fetched.
 ```